Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/index.md

 4. Install the FBX Exporter from the [Package Manager](https://docs.unity3d.com/Manual/upm-ui-install.html).

-Some Assets in your Project may lose their FbxPrefab components.
-To repair this issue, follow these steps:
+If you were using an older version of the FBX Exporter, some Assets in your Project may have missing scripts where the obsolete FbxPrefab component was used.
+In order to fix these issues, follow these steps:

 1. If your Project Assets are serialized as Binary, select __Edit__ > __Project Settings__ > __Editor__ to view the Editor Settings.